cosmos/cosmos/WHITEPAPER.md

 contain multiple inputs and outputs, where each input can be any token type, enabling Gnuclear to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
-Alternatively, a shard can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the Gnuclear network.
+Alternatively, a zone can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the Gnuclear network.

-Shards can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain shard, allowing it to inherit the security and interoperability of the public Gnuclear network, without sacrificing control over the underlying service.
+Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain zone, allowing it to inherit the security and interoperability of the public Gnuclear network, without sacrificing control over the underlying service.
 Thus, Gnuclear may be a best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control to an